D1sturbing/dwm/README.md

 # dwm

 dwm is an extremely fast, small, and dynamic window manager for X.
-This particular fork of dwm, is an adaptation of my normal dwm fork, but specifically configured for the Lenovo ThinkPad X230.
+This is my personal fork of DWM.
+Keybinds have been specifically configured for my modded Thinkpad X230, and may need to be changed for your use.
 ![example_screenshot](example-desktop.jpg)

-## Configuring dwm
+## Configuring dwm-

 The configuration of dwm is done by editing either config.h/config.def.h and (re)compiling the source code.
 It is good practice to back up your working build of dwm and apply patches/modifications to a copy before merging the two.